 6. Heat pump installation

-Home Energy Scotland will send you a loan offer in writing if your loan is approved.
+Home Energy Scotland will send you a funding offer in writing if your application is approved.

-Heat pump installation work can commence after a loan offer is approved by us.
-You must complete work within 12 months of the loan offer.
-Don't forget; Home Energy Scotland advisors are on hand to help you with any questions at any point.
+Heat pump installation work can only commence after a funding offer is approved by us.
+You must complete the work within nine months of the funding offer.
+Don't forget; Home Energy Scotland advisors are on hand to help you with questions at any point.

 Your installer should indicate how long the work will last and the level and type of disruption to expect.